StevePro7/PlatformerSMS/README_Notes.md

 ###### ROM HACKING
 You can hack this ROM!
 Download and dump PlatformExplorer.sms into Hex Editor, e.g. HxD, and modify bytes:
-- 0x004F	DelaySpeed	Used during dev disables screen delays
+- 0x004F	DelaySpeed	Used during dev disables screen delays.
-- 0x0050	Invincible	Non-zero value enables auto invincible
+- 0x0050	Invincible	Non-zero value enables auto invincible.
-- 0x0051	Difficulty	Set value to 1=Hard otherwise use Easy
+- 0x0051	Difficulty	Set value to 1=Hard otherwise use Easy.
-- 0x0052	World No.	Set start world no to zero-based value
+- 0x0052	World No.	Set start world no to zero-based value.
-- 0x0053	Round No.	Set start round no to zero-based value
+- 0x0053	Round No.	Set start round no to zero-based value.
-- 0x0054	Music Off	Set 0=music to play otherwise disabled
+- 0x0054	Music Off	Set 0=music to play otherwise disabled.
-- 0x0055	Sound Off	Set 0=sound to play otherwise disabled
+- 0x0055	Sound Off	Set 0=sound to play otherwise disabled.
-- 0x0056	Enemy move	Set value non-zero to disable movement
+- 0x0056	Enemy move	Set value non-zero to disable movement.

 ###### CHEAT
 Press button 2 five times and you will be invincible each game this is actioned.